MeteoSwiss/opendata-forecast-data/README.md

 #### 2.4.1 Vertical grid

 The vertical grid is a height based coordinate system that follows the terrain.
 It is divided into multiple layers.
-The closer the layer is to the surface, the narrower the layers are, as one can see in the picture below.
+The closer the layer is to the surface, the narrower the layers are, as shown in the image below.
 Note that the so-called *half levels* correspond to the horizontal grid points, while the *full levels* describe an avarages value over the whole vertical layer.
 In total there exists 81 discrete half levels.